Gishman-creator/steper_motor_control/README.md

-Here’s a clean, professional-style **README.md** for your Arduino stepper motor controller project 👇

----

 # 🌀 Stepper Motor Serial Controller

 This Arduino sketch allows you to **control a 28BYJ-48 stepper motor** (via a ULN2003 driver board) using **simple serial commands**.
 You can rotate the motor by a specified number of degrees — both clockwise and counterclockwise — directly from the Arduino Serial Monitor.